spacetelescope/crds/docs/doc/source/installation.rst

 **CRDS_VERBOSITY** enables output of CRDS debug messages.
 Set to an integer,  nominally 50.
 Higher values output more information,  lower values less information.
-Leave it 0 for non-verbose.
+CRDS also has command line switches --verbose (level=50) and --verbosity=<level>.
+Verbosity level ranges from 0 to 100 and defaults to 0 (no verbose output).

 **CRDS_IGNORE_MAPPING_CHECKSUM** causes CRDS to waive mapping checksums when set to True,  useful when you're editing them.

 **CRDS_READONLY_CACHE** limits tools to readonly access to the cache when set to True.
 Eliminates cache writes which occur implicitly.
+This is mostly useful in CRDS server user cases which want to ensure not modifying the server CRDS cache but cannot write protect it effectively.

 **CRDS_MODE** defines whether CRDS should compute best references using installed client software only (local),  on the server (remote),  or